-The ear drops should start working straight away, but it may take 2-3 days before your child starts to feel better.
-It is important that you give the whole course of ear drops in the way that your doctor has told you to, so that they kill the bacteria and get rid of the infection.
-Do not stop early.
+- The drops will start to work straight away but it may take 2-3 days before your child starts to feel better. - It is important that you give the whole course of drops that your doctor has prescribed, even when your child feels better.
+This is to make sure that all the bacteria are killed and the infection doesn't come back.